milenagazdieva/ExtremalNeuralOptimalTransport/README.md

 ```

 ## Application to Unpaired Image-to-Image Translation Task
 The unpaired domain translation task can be posed as a classic OT problem.
 The corresponding OT maps (or plans) *generally* preserve certain image attributes during the translation due to the problem nature.
-However, OT problem formulation leads to failures in certain cases, e.g., when the source and target distributions are unbalanced.
+However, OT problem formulation leads to failures in certain cases, e.g., when the attributes of objects from source and target distributions are not balanced.

 Our IT algorithm could be used to resolve this issue.
 It searches for a transport map with the minimal transport cost (e.g., $\ell_{2}^2$) between source domain and the part ($\frac{1}{w}$) of the target domain which allows to **increase the similarity** between source and translated images.
 For the sufficiently large $w$, IT maps are fine approximations of ET maps which allow to achieve the **maximum similarity** between the source and translated images.
 <p align="center"><img src="pics/ust.png" width="550" /></p>